johnrandazzo/surv_nflrb/surv_nflrb.md

 All-Pro selections and Pro-Bowl selections are both prime indicators that a player is very good, which implies that they will remain in the league for a long time.
-However, there is a subtle yet significant distinction between the two: NFL fans vote for Pro-Bowl selections, while the Associated Press selects the All-Pro teams.
-We take it by faith that the the selection of the All-Pro teams under the auspices of the AP is more indicative of higher player quality than the Pro Bowl selections made by the highly biased fans of the NFL.
+However, NFL fans vote for Pro-Bowl selections, while the Associated Press selects the All-Pro teams.
+We take it by faith that the All-Pro teams selected under the auspices of the AP is more indicative of higher player quality than the Pro Bowl selections made by the *slightly* biased fans of the NFL.
 In terms of our analysis, we find that being an All-Pro is certainly more meaningful than being named to the Pro-Bowl.
 But how much more meaningful is it?
 To find out, we take a subset of the data consisting of all players who ever had a pro-bowl selection.
 We then make a Cox Model to assess the effect of All-Pro selections compared to a player who had Pro-Bowl selections, but not All-Pro selections.

     cox.ap.v.pb <- coxph(Surv(G,Retired)~AP1, data = nfl.pb)
     cox.ap.v.pb